 - Owner This field shows the current owner of the sFlow configuration.
-It assumes one of three values as follows: - If sFlow is currently unconfigured/unclaimed, Owner shows <none>. - If sFlow is currently configured through Web, Owner shows <Configured through local management>. - If sFlow is currently configured through SNMP, Owner shows a string identifying the sFlow receiver.
+It assumes one of three values as follows: - If sFlow is currently unconfigured/unclaimed, Owner contains <none>. - If sFlow is currently configured through Web or CLI, Owner contains Configured through local management>.

+• If sFlow is currently configured through SNMP, Owner contains a string identifying the sFlow receiver.
-- IP Address/Hostname The IP address or host name of the sFlow receiver. - ◆ Timeout The number of seconds remaining before sampling stops and the current sFlow owner is released. - Tx Successes The number of UDP datagrams successfully sent to the sFlow receiver. - Tx Errors The number of UDP datagrams that has failed transmission.

-The most common source of errors is invalid sFlow receiver IP/host name configuration.
-To diagnose, paste the receiver's IP address/host name into the Ping Web page (Diagnostics > Ping/Ping6).

-- ◆ Flow Samples The total number of flow samples sent to the sFlow receiver. - ◆ Counter Samples The total number of counter samples sent to the sFlow receiver.
+- ♦ IP Address/Hostname The IP address or hostname of the sFlow receiver. - Time Out The number of seconds remaining before sampling stops and the current sFlow owner is released. - ◆ Tx Successes The number of UDP datagrams successfully sent to the sFlow receiver. - Tx Errors -The number of UDP datagrams that has failed transmission.
+The most common source of errors is invalid sFlow receiver IP/hostname configuration.
+To diagnose, paste the receiver's IP address/hostname into the Ping Web page (Diagnostics → Ping/Ping6). - ◆ Flow Samples The total number of flow samples sent to the sFlow receiver. - ◆ Counter Samples The total number of counter samples sent to the sFlow receiver.